ramiel/caravaggio/website/docs/configuration.md

 ### Server parameters

 Caravaggio listen to port **8565** by default.
-You can change to the value you want
+You can change it to the value you prefer:

 `caravaggio --port 1234`

+### Caches

+Caravaggio has different cache levels and any can be disabled and configured indipendently from the others

+#### Output cache

+This cache store the resulting image.
+If you make a second request to get the same image with the same transformations, this cache will hit and the cached result will be returned.
+The image won't be processed again.
+By default this cache is set to `memory`.

+#### Input cache

+If you change your transformation the original image will be downloaded again unless you active the input cache.
+If this cache is activated the original image will be stored and therefore it won't be downloaded again.
+The image will be just re-processed to evaluate the new transformations to apply.
+This cache by default is de-activated

-### Cache
+#### Cache configuration

-Caravaggio can cache the requests to serve file already processed faster.
-There are several different kinds of available cache.
+Each cache can use a different method to save/retrieve cached resources.
+All of those methods applies to any kind of cache.

 **_None_**

 This special cache do not store nothing.
 Each request will be re-processed by Caravaggio.
 This is extremely useful if you want to use a CDN in front of caravaggio which will take care of caching requests.

-`caravaggio --cache none`
+`caravaggio --cache none`       For the output cache
+`caravaggio --inputcache none`  For the input cache

 **_File_**

 The cached images will be stored on your local file system.

-`caravaggio --cache file`
+`caravaggio --cache file`      For the output cache
+`caravaggio --inputcache file` For the input cache

 The processed images will be saved on the operating system default temporary folder.
 You can change this path if you want:

-`caravaggio --cache file --cache-filepath "path/to/cache/folder/"`
+`caravaggio --cache file --cache-filepath "path/to/cache/folder/"`      For the output cache
+`caravaggio --inputcache file --inputcache-filepath "path/to/cache/folder/"` For the input cache

 **_Memory_**

-Enabled by default.
 In this case the cache will be stored in memory.
 It will be delete when the service is restarted.
 This give you a fully working cache system with the speed of in-memory storage.

-`caravaggio --cache memory`
+`caravaggio --cache memory`      For the output cache
+`caravaggio --inputcache memory` For the input cache

 By default the limit is to 100Mb, after this limit the older images will be removed.
 The limit can be changed:

-`caravaggio --cache memory --cache-limit 250`
+`caravaggio --cache memory --cache-limit 250`           For the output cache
+`caravaggio --inputcache memory --inputcache-limit 250` For the input cache

 or removed

-`caravaggio --cache memory --cache-limit false`
+`caravaggio --cache memory --cache-limit false`           For the output cache
+`caravaggio --inputcache memory --inputcache-limit false` For the input cache

 **_S3_**